KL Gangster 2: Plot

-When Tailong discovered that Jai and Malik were brothers, he overpowered Jai and proceeded to kidnap Zati (Sheera Iskandar) and raped her in front of Jai.
+When Tailong discovered that Jai and Malik were brothers, he overpowered Jai and proceeded to kidnap their sister Zati (Sheera Iskandar) and raped her in front of Jai.
 Malik went home to find his mother suffering severe injuries due to being beaten by Tailong's men.
 He had no clue as to what his siblings are going through, and he rushed his mother to the hospital.
 Tailong finally called Malik to the port if he wants to save his siblings in the final showdown.

 With the help of Ajib, a section head who sees Malik as his blood brother (Soffi Jikan) and his men, Malik managed to take down Tailong's men.
 Malik and Jai teamed up, succeeding in defeating Tailong and afterwards handed him over to Shark, who shot him dead.
 They then rushed to the hospital with money taken from Tailong's briefcase to pay the deposit so that their mother can undergo surgery.
 Although this results in their mother and sister disowning them who sees their involvement in the gang world brought upon ruin to the family, just as their late father did.
 In the aftermath, Jai stubbornly continues to remain in the criminal world in his quest for riches, and Malek was arrested by the police after being framed by Shark, who planted the evidence in his car.
 While he was being escorted to the police station, Malek prayed to God for the safety of his family while he was serving time.

 At the same time, Tailong's death caused a drastic change in the gang hierarchy.
 Credited for taking down Tailong, Shark quickly rose to prominence and he became the gang leader in KL.

 The story of Malik and Jai would later continue in the first film, KL Gangster.